PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "The only bottle.
 Right."

 The Farm Boy hurried to the back.
 Fear caused him to fumble with the lock.
 And drop the keys.
 He had never seen that much blood come from a person before.
 And that thing he had stabbed out there.
 What was that?
 He'd never really thought about it.
 He woke up and saw it about to kill the merchant.
 There was sword in his lap.
-There had been no time, he had just done what needed doing.
+There had been no time.
+He had just done what needed doing.

 He dropped the keys again.
 He never thought it would be anything like this.
 They sure didn't sing about this part.
 What if more of them came?
 What if they could smell blood?
 What if they were coming to the shop right now?
 Had he shut the door?
 And if he had shut the door, did he remember to bar it?
 He was confused and his head really, really hurt.

 He opened the chest.
 Inside were many leather bags filled with coins.
 Ye gods, how many coins were in here?
 Tucked in a corner was a cut-glass bottle with the stopper wired shut.
-It seemed very old and the edges of the bottle were painted with gold leaf.
+It seemed very old, and the edges of the bottle were painted with gold leaf.
 The Farm Boy picked it up very carefully.
 Drop the keys all you want, he told himself, but don't drop this bottle.

 He carried it out to where Boltac sat propped up in a pool of his own blood.
-As he handed it to him, he heard a buzzing as if an angry hive of bees was close by and with it, the smell of burning wood.
+As he handed it to him, he heard a buzzing as if an angry hive of bees were close by and with it, the smell of burning wood.
 "Gods," the Farm Boy exclaimed, "Flaming bees!"

 "Shut up, kid," Boltac said weakly, knowing that it was only the magic-detecting wand under the counter reacting to the potency of what was in the bottle.
 "It's magic.
 Now, undo the wire."

 The Farm Boy did as he was asked.
 Boltac held the bottle in his left hand and took the cork out with his teeth.
 He spit it across the room.
 Then raised the bottle in a toast and said, "Listen, kid, if I don't make it.
 All this…" he indicated the store he had worked so hard to build, "You don't take a single friggin' thing you understand?
 I wanna be buried with *all* of it."

 Up until that point, the Farm Boy hadn't thought of stealing.
 It wasn't what heroes did, so it wasn't what the Farm Boy would do.
 But now he couldn't help himself.
-As Boltac drank the bottle he looked around.
+As Boltac drank the bottle, the lad looked around.
 But when Boltac screamed in pain, the Farm Boy's attention snapped back to the shopkeeper.

 Boltac writhed and his back arched at a frightful angle.
 There was a snapping and popping noise as his knee twisted back into place on its own.
 Sweat poured from Boltac's face as he spiked a fever and broke it in less than a minute.
 A wave of nausea came, and then a sense of calm.
 The ragged wound in his shoulder spit out a wickedly curved tooth and closed.

 "Wh-wh-wh-what was that?" the Farm Boy asked in amazement.

 "That," Boltac said, the snap returning to his voice, "was a *magic* potion.
 The genuine article.
 Most of what I sell is herbs and healing tonics, and a couple of smelly poultices made by this old crone out in one of the villages.
-I won't say they're garbage, but, uh, you slap a poultice on serious wound.
+I won't say they're garbage, but uh, you slap a poultice on a serious wound.
 Ya gonna die."

 "Do you have any more?"
 The Farm Boy asked with wide eyes.
 Thinking that carrying a few of those potions with him would be an antidote to the fear that was still causing his limbs to shake.